galaxy-genome-annotation/python-apollo/docs/commands/users.rst

 **Options**::

-      --role TEXT      User's default role, one of "admin" or "user" --metadata TEXT  User metadata
+      --role TEXT      User's default role, one of "admin" or "user"  [default: user]
+      --metadata TEXT  User metadata
       -h, --help       Show this message and exit.